 Now, you can see The Ritual in two ways: that everything that happens is real, or that it’s just a whole, slow, descent into madness.

-From one side, all the events have so much detail and coherency, hence it’s easily acceptable that everything we saw is in fact real.
-On the other hand, the continuous time jump, dream and reality merging, and the fact our protagonist just pretends to not hold any responsibility for his friend’s death, and those fantasy events, it actually makes you doubt.
+From one side, all the events have so much detail and coherency.
+Hence it’s readily acceptable that everything we saw is in fact real.
+On the other hand, the continuous time jump, dream and reality merging, and the fact our protagonist pretend not to hold any responsibility for his friend’s death, and those fantasy events, it makes you doubt.

 I haven’t read Adam Neville’s original novel, so I don’t know if in the book the thing is more clear or there’s doubt there as well.